betterscientificsoftware/bssw.io/Articles/Blog/TheGreatMigration.md

 ## Repository Reorganization for Better Development Workflow

-A key goal in the repository re-organization was to ensure a single GitHub repository would contain *everything* a developer would need including documentation, test tools, data and baselines yet not suffer any GitHub bandwidth penalties when engaging in development activities not involving that content.
-In subversion, a checkout of trunk was so massive it would rarely if ever be done.
+A key goal in the repository re-organization was to ensure a single GitHub repository would contain *everything* developer needs including documentation, test tools, data and baselines yet not suffer any GitHub bandwidth penalties when engaging in development activities not involving that content.
+In Subversion, a checkout of trunk was so massive it would rarely if ever be done.
 Instead, the subversion trunk was split into several top-level directories (src, test, data, docs, third_party, releases), and only some of those would be checked out by developers.
-In the new organization, test, data and docs are all under src and releases, even historical ones of the past, was re-formulated to manifest properly as *true* GitHub releases.
+In the new organization, test, data and docs are all under src and releases, even historical ones of the past, were re-formulated to manifest properly as *true* GitHub releases.

+Add info about the re-org itself

 ## Source Code Repository and History Migration